Ruin My Life

-"Ruin My Life" is a song by Swedish singer Zara Larsson, released as a single on 18 October 2018.
-Initially released as a standalone single, the song was later included on Larsson's third studio album, Poster Girl.
-The single reached number two in Sweden, number five in The Republic of Ireland, and number nine in the United Kingdom.
+"Ruin My Life" is a song by Swedish singer and songwriter Zara Larsson.
+It was released on 18 October 2018 by TEN Music Group as the lead single from her third studio album Poster Girl (2021).
+The single peaked at number two in Sweden, number five in Ireland, and number nine in the United Kingdom and Israel.
 It is certified Gold or higher in ten countries.